Romania–United States relations

 Relations between Romania and the United States were formally established in 1880, with the appointment of Eugene Schuyler, a renowned and talented diplomat and historian, as the first American diplomatic representative to Romania.
 After Romania left the Eastern Bloc in 1989, US-Romanian relations have matured into a strategic partnership that encompasses a wide range of political, military, economic and cultural issues.
 The US supported Romania's entry into NATO, setting the stage for further integration into Europe.
 Today, Romania is a strong ally of the United States, and the two countries work together to build democracy, fight terrorism, and promote regional security and stability.
+United States is Observer bureau of the BSEC and both countries are Observer bureau of the CBSS.

 In addition to close historical and cultural ties, Romania is one of the most consistently pro-American nations in Europe and in the world.
 According to a 2018 European poll, 78% of Romanians view the United States favorably.
-This is the second-highest pro-American sentiment in the European Union, after Poland.
+This is the second-highest pro-American sentiment in the EU, after Poland.
 Another poll showed that a very large percentage of Romanians, 87%, want future US ambassadors to Bucharest to continue supporting the fight against corruption in Romania.
 The same poll showed that 74% of Romanians want the United States to remain the main strategic partner of Romania.

 History

-The United States established diplomatic relations with Romania in 1880, following Romania's independence.